 - Outcome A No impact (property located outside 100-year floodplain) - Outcome B No impact to the floodplain because the structure does not require substantial improvement, and elevation is not required. - Outcome C Beneficial impact to the floodplain; substantial improvement is required.
 Applicant will be given choice to relocate.
-If chosen, damaged structure will be demolished and will remain as green space, in perpetuity.
-Such shall be noted on a deed to the property.
+If chosen, damaged structure will be demolished and will remain as green space.

-The only practicable alternative to the chosen Proposed Action (providing funding so applicants can repair non-substantially improved homes in the 100-year floodplain) on a programmatic level would be the "No-Action" alternative, which would mean that

-Applicants would not receive funding for repair or relocation under the HRRRP.
+The only practicable alternative to the chosen Proposed Action (providing funding so applicants can repair non-substantially improved homes in the 100-year floodplain) on a programmatic level would be the "No-Action" alternative, which would mean that Applicants would not receive funding for repair or relocation under the HRRRP.
 As a result, these applicants may not be able to recover and have affordable housing.
 Thus, the No-Action alternative would not address the shortage of affordable housing nor the repair / improvement of housing to be safe and sanitary.